A minimax optimal approach to high-dimensional double sparse linear regression

-Overall, by applying $\mathcal{T}_{\lambda, s_0}$ directly, $\Xi$ can be shrunk into a $(s, s_0)$-shape subset.
-We have detailed the idea to control the estimation error caused by optimization error and randomness.
+In Section \ref{upperbound}, we have introduced the idea to control the estimation error caused by optimization error and randomness.
 Formally speaking, the three sources of estimation error can be bounded in sequence.
 In what follows, we analyze the error bounds of our proposed procedure.
 The main result of our theoretical analysis is given by Theorem \ref{th1}.